mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 ## DNSSEC

-(Ed note: The following options seem reasonable.
-I personally prefer the latter, but could be convinced that the former is reasonable if that's the way the working group's concensus trends.)

-### Option 1: Explicit delegation

-The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}.
-This document requests that a DNSSEC insecure delegation (that is, a delegation with no DS records) be inserted into the root-zone, delegated to `blackhole-[12].iana.org`.

-This request for an insecure delegation relies on the rationale spelled out in section 4 of {{I-D.wkumari-dnsop-internal}}, which discusses the DNSSEC considerations for the `.internal` TLD.
-The same considerations apply to this document's discussion of localhost names.

-### Option 2: Implicit failure

 The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}, but does not have an entry in the DNSSEC root-zone.
 This means that the root will return an NXDOMAIN response along with NSEC records constituting a secure denial of existence if queried.
-That's consistent with the requirements to return NXDOMAIN that are laid out in {{localhost-names}}.
+That's consistent with the general principle that localhost names do not exist in the DNS, and the subsequent requirements to return NXDOMAIN that are laid out in {{localhost-names}}.

 # Security Considerations